-At Fisher Children's Centre, our staff put the best interests of your child as its top priority and values the knowledge you have of your child(ren).
+At College of the North Atlantic Child Care Centre, our staff put the best interests of your child as its top priority and values the knowledge you have of your child(ren).
 We look forward to embarking on a partnership with you to ensure your child reaches one's full potential.
 If you have any suggestions, comments, or questions, please ensure to touch base.
 We are dedicated in making your family's experience a great one, and we strive to go the extra mile for high quality child care.